DBinaghi/plugin-CollectionsPlus/README.md

 ## Description

 Plugin for Omeka Classic.
-Boostin' up Collections administration.
+Adds new functions to the Collection browsing admin interface, and also the possibility to further customize single Collections.

 ## Installation
 Uncompress files and rename plugin folder "CollectionsPlus".